Diabetes technology has come a long way.

 - Insulin quality: Shelf-life, temperature, and storage conditions

-The two main types are standard blood glucose meters that use a drop of blood to check what your levels are at that moment and continuous glucose monitors (CGMs) that check your blood glucose regularly day or night—pick the one that works best for you and your lifestyle.
+The two main types are blood glucose meters that use a drop of blood to check what your levels are at that moment and continuous glucose monitors (CGMs) that check your blood glucose regularly day or night—pick the one that works best for you and your lifestyle.

 Of these two options, there are more choices than ever, from basic designs to more advanced models that have all the bells and whistles.
 And fancier isn’t necessarily better.
 Here are some things to consider: